“ADHD People Like Me”

 There are seven of us and a psychiatrist facilitator, a woman with a wide smile and a high tolerance for humor.
 I like the way she welcomes laughter.
 I like the way I can share my experiences about everything from the challenges of doing mundane tasks like tackling dirty dishes, and struggling to complete projects at work, to walking around feeling stupid when, in fact, I know I am a “bright 30-something year old woman,” with a higher than average intelligence for words, that according to the official Mensa-type IQ test I took last month.

-It is as if the real world-the non ADHD, non anxious, non depressive world-were like the Moon and the minority of us were on Earth.
+It is as if the real world-the non ADHD, non anxious, non melancholic world-were like the Moon and the minority of us were on Earth.
 It feels good to be on Earth amongst people like me.
 I did not want to leave.